MFA-Conformer: Multi-scale Feature Aggregation Conformer for Automatic Speaker Verification: Experimental Setup

 \subsection{Network configurations}

 The speaker embedding dimension of all systems is 192.
 For fair comparisons, we also re-implement the r-vector system proposed in \cite{zeinali2019but} and the ECAPA-TDNN system proposed in \cite{desplanques2020ecapa} as the baselines.
-Other configurations are presented bellow:
+Other configurations are presented below:

 \textbf{ResNet34.} The first baseline is the ResNet-based r-vector system, which contains four residual blocks with different channels.
 We set the channels of residual blocks as \{64, 128, 256, 512\}.
 The total number of learnable parameters is 23.2M.